ali-souri/sculptor/README.md

 For using Sculptor you need to download and install it first.

 ## Download:
+For using Sculptor you need to install it through composer :

+`#> composer require konjed/sculptor:dev-master@dev`

-You can download the source code through composer or from this link:
+Although you can download the source code manually from this link:

 [Sculptor Github](https://github.com/ali-souri/sculptor)

-## Install:
+## Install Manually:
-After downloading don’t forget to update the composer inside of the folder to get all of the required utilities:
+After downloading manually don’t forget to update the composer inside of the folder to get all of the required utilities:

-`#> php composer update`
+`#> composer update`

 ## Use:
 After that for using the tools of source you are only supposed to require the main file of Sculptor (or the autoload of your vendor folder):

-`Require '/path/to/sculptor/Sculptor.php';`
+`require '/path/to/sculptor/Sculptor.php';`

+Or in case of using composer:

+`require "vendor/autoload.php";`

 # Develop:
 All of the tools of Sculptor is accessible from the main file and you just have to instantiate the Sculptor class in the main file: